Central Coffs Estuaries Coastal Management Program

 Have your Say

-To help inform the development of the CMP the community is encouraged to share feedback how they use, experience and what they value about our estuaries and how they would like them to be managed.
+To help inform the CMP throughout its development the community has been encouraged to share feedback on what they value about our estuaries and how they would like them to be managed.

-Stage 4: We will develop a Draft Coastal Management Plan for the estuaries with key management actions which will be placed on public exhibition inviting community feedback.
+Stage 4: We have developed a Draft Coastal Management Plan for the estuaries with key management actions which was on public exhibition in November 2025 inviting community feedback.

 Next steps